nextcloud/documentation/HOWTO.rst

 **What should I look at as a reference for good documentation style?**
   The `Sphinx documentation`_ itself is very good.
-Every page has a "Show source" section that shows how it was typset.
+Every page has a "Show source" section that shows how it was typeset.
   Another great example is the `Subversion Book`_.

 **I need to create a new chapter, should I create chapter.rst or chapter/index.rst?**